justsaykk/ssfminiproject/README.md

     - The name will be added to the key: "registerednames"
     - The profilemap will be updated
     - The email will be used as a key to store all the other information
-    - Users will be redirected to their profile page
+    - Users will be redirected to their profile page.
+Duplicated entries will skip all the above steps upon submission and enter profile page

 ### Profile Page
 1. This is a page where users will be able to view the drinks that was added to their profile